-Secondary Education PGCE (School-centred)
+Secondary Education PGCE (School Direct)

 Choose your subject specialism, join one of our outstanding school partnerships and fully immerse yourself in your placements.

-Studying through a school-centred pathway means most of your learning takes place at your placement school, with time out each week for academic sessions.
+Studying through a School Direct pathway means most of your learning takes place at your placement school, with time out each week for academic sessions.
 You will experience a high quality, relevant programme of training, equipping you with the professional knowledge, understanding, skills and attributes you need to succeed in teaching.

 - Duration – 1 year full-time